khangnh107/khangnh107/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on web development.
-- 🌱 I’m currently learning iOS development.
-- 🤔 I’m looking for help with computer networking & system
+- 🔭 I’m currently working on a full-stack app that will help connect Vietnamese students with people who are already in the industry so that they can get a referral and get jobs more easily!
 - 💬 Ask me about anything!
 - 📫 How to reach me: khangnh107@deadapple.simplelogin.com
 - 😄 Pronouns: he/him